sysuresh/murmurdetection/README.md

-Heart murmur detection
+Heart murmur detection using machine learning.

 Run ./setup.sh to install dependencies.

+Place in folder with .wav files and run predict.py. "predictions.csv" will contain a list of predictions for each file.